 2. Prevent the biting from getting rewarded

-It’s possible you’ve accidentally been rewarding the biting all this time.
-It takes two to tug.
+It’s possible you’ve accidentally been rewarding the biting all this time – it takes two to tug, after all.
 When the pup grabs the leash, our impulse is to try to pull it away, or push the puppy off it.
 This is great fun for a puppy, because now you’re playing an exciting game of tug-of-war!
 In her little puppy imagination, you’re teammates tearing apart that leash like wolves tearing apart a hunk of moose carcass.

 3. Reward the crap out of the behavior you want